 The Company is in ongoing negotiations with the Optionor regarding the buy-back of the NSR and has paid \$55,303 to the Optionor.
-This payment may be applied towards the purchase price of the buy-back of the royalty.
+This payment is expected to be applied towards the purchase price of the buy-back of the royalty.